anenadic/fair-software-for-research/README.md

-# A Lesson for Tools and Practices for FAIR Reseach Software
+# A Lesson Teaching Tools and Practices for FAIR Research Software

 This is a 2-day lesson teaching tools and practices for producing FAIR research software to support open and reproducible research.